pagkly/Zed/Investopedia4/Memorandum of Understanding (MOU) What You Need to Know.md

 ## The Bottom Line

 Although an MOU is not legally binding, it allows parties to prepare for signing a contract by explaining the broad concepts and expectations of their agreement.
-Communicating in clear terms what each party hopes to gain from an agreement can be essential to the smooth execution of signing a legal contract in the future.
+Communicating in clear terms what each party hopes to [[Gain|gain]] from an agreement can be essential to the smooth execution of signing a legal contract in the future.